 While the LSAT is the the official law school admission test, a number of law schools accept the GRE in lieu of the LSAT, especially for some of their joint-degree programs.
 The schools that accept the GRE only admit a small proportion of their incoming class this way.
 You can read more about these tests in our Law School Applicant Guide.
-If this exam is part of your plan, as of mid April ETS has expanded the availability of at home testing for the GRE General Test to everywhere the computer-delivered GRE General Test is normally available, with the exception of Mainland China and Iran.
+If this exam is part of your plan, as of mid April ETS has expanded the availability of at-home testing for the GRE General Test to everywhere the computer-delivered GRE General Test is normally available, with the exception of Mainland China and Iran.
 All the relevant details about the GRE Genreal Test are on the ETS website.

-From March 2020 through the 2020- 2021 academic year George Vassilev and Linda Dunleavy will speak with students through the College's Zoom appointment page at the beginning of the term.
+From March 2020 through the 2020- 2021 academic year George Vassilev and Linda Dunleavy will speak with students through the College's Zoom appointment page .
 Simply click on the link corresponding to the individual Zoom Hours session you'd like to register for.
 Ari Gabinet will meet with students and alumni by appointment.
 Zoom hours and email are the best ways to connect with us.
 Our website and the Law Careers listserv remain the best ways for us to share valuable insight with you.

 Many of the activities you were involved with or were hoping to pursue during the pandemic may need to be postponed.
 Unfortunatley, many community service organizations may put their programs on hold, some internships or jobs may be suspended.
 Keep in mind that this would affect students nationally, and not just you.
 Admission committees would be mindful to keep all of this in context when you apply.
 This page on CareerLAB's website can be a useful guide about some types of activities.